amugoodbad229/MarioRL/README.md

 - TensorBoard monitoring
 - Runner script to play the full game using a trained policy

-> Ubuntu 22.04 LTS includes Python 3.10 by default.

 ---

 ## Requirements

 - Ubuntu 22.04 LTS (native or WSL)
-- Python 3.10 (included with Ubuntu 22.04)
+- Python 3.10
-- uv (install below)
-- FFmpeg
+- uv, FFmpeg, and OpenGL
 - A legally obtained Super Mario Bros NES ROM

+> [!NOTE]
+> Ubuntu 22.04 LTS includes Python 3.10 by default.

+---
+## Important Links

+- The compiled understandings can be found in this [PDF](https://jumpshare.com/share/rktyYJu2MsWSoJvxOwcG)
+- All resources are available on [TLDRAW board](https://www.tldraw.com/f/T6oHe2VW4S5P4fRhE0Aqv?d=v2479.1132.1820.864.EPwSiQalDCLRnIXbqC-Kl)

 ---